rstacruz/tape-around/README.md

 Ends the current block in the pipeline.

 This is changed from tape's default `t.end` so that you can invoke `t.end()` in any of the blocks (before, after, or the test) to call the next function in the pipeline.
-In short: it doesn't end the whole test, it end the block in the pipeline.
+In short: it doesn't end the whole test, it ends the block in the pipeline.
 If there are no more functions in the pipeline, the test will be ended.

 ```js
 testBlock = around(test)